shivaninja/sampledff/README.md

 So, no negative numbers or signed datatypes used.

-No floting datatypes(Float & DOuble) or floting points arthemetic is used
+No Floting datatypes(Float & Double) is used.

 Structured development using Git version control